amazon-archives/aws-appsync-visualization-with-athena-app/README.md

 1. Users sign in to the app using Amazon Cognito User Pools.
 The JWT access token returned at sign-in is sent in an authorization header to AWS AppSync with every GraphQL operation.
 2. A user selects a country from the drop-down list and chooses Query.
 This triggers a GraphQL query.
 When the app receives the `QueryExecutionId` in the response, it subscribes to mutations on that ID.
+3. Pipeline resolver:
-3. AWS AppSync makes a SigV4-signed request to the Athena API with the specified query.
+   1. AWS AppSync makes a SigV4-signed request to the Athena API with the specified query.
+   2. The results of the query request are sent to a Lambda function.
+4. Lambda function stores the operation details for the owner in a DynamoDB table using AWS AppSync.
-4. Athena runs the query against the specified table.
+5. Athena runs the query against the specified table.
 The query returns the sum of the population at recorded longitudes for the selected country along with a count of latitudes at each longitude.
     ```sql
     SELECT longitude, count(latitude) as count, sum(population) as tot_pop
       FROM "default"."hrsl"